Nivernais & River Yonne

 The price shown is based on a 7-day cruise and indicates the lowest starting price, and excluding any special offer or discount.

-Locaboat operate 14 different types of self-drive rental boats in this region.
+Locaboat by Riverly operate 14 different types of self-drive rental boats in this region.

 Here is a random selection.